 This will enable Windows 10 Setup to be fully automated and zero-touch.
 If you don’t include this file you’ll need to manually click through the Windows 10 setup wizard.
 More on this file later.

-We use a file called “autounattend.xml” to automate windows 10 setup process.
+We use a file called “autounattend.xml” to automate the Windows 10 setup process.
 Windows 10 setup will process this file if it resides at the root of the USB key.
 It acts like an unattend file for the WinPE setup process including formatting the disks, applying the correct SKU, and language.
 The one I include in this process is for GPT/UEFI as I am assuming you are going to be formatting it that way (yes, yes you definitely want to do this).
 But you can update it with MBR/Legacy boot mode.
 See MS documentation for some steps on how to do that as well as other things you can add to this file.

 Let’s take a quick look at this file and what it is doing:

 - Formatting Disk 0 in GPT format (edit the file to see each partition size)

 - Modifies those partitions to be have correct format and ID (in the case of recovery partition)

 - Set Language as English

 - Sets Operating System SKU (based on the name of the OS image being applied).

 We do add one tiny additional file (called ei.cfg) to tell windows to go ahead and format without Windows 10 product key.
 The script you ran above automatically creates it for you in the Sources folder on the NTFS formatted partition.
-If you neglect to include this file, then Windows 10 Setup will complain about invalid product key and error out.
+If you neglect to include this file, then Windows 10 Setup will complain about an invalid product key and error out.

 And you’re done!
 Simply plug into any laptop (or VM) that is correctly set to boot EFI mode and boot to the USB drive (F12 on Dell machines, ESC on VMs, other devices might be different) and watch Windows 10 automatically install.
 On fast USB 3.0 media applying to a newer SSD laptop, I’ve seen install times as fast a 9 min!
 Here’s a quick video of this in action on a VM: